radius-project/blog/radblog/content/posts/2025/radius-resource-types/index.md

 This interface insulates developers from the infrastructure implementation.
 They no longer need know how to deploy their containers to Kubernetes and their database to AWS or Azure.
 They no longer need to learn Helm and Bicep, CloudFormation, or Terraform.

 However, until today, these resource types were predefined, immutable, and built into Radius.
-All this changes with Radius Resource Types that enable platform engineers to create new resource types with custom APIs, opening up a wide array of new capabilities.
+All this changes with Radius Resource Types.
+Platform engineers can now create new resource types with custom APIs, opening up a wide array of new capabilities.
 For example, platform engineers can now:

 * Create resource types for application components that do not ship with Radius.
 For example, a resource type could be created for an OpenAI model.
 * Simplify the API for existing resource types.
 In the MongoDB example above, the API could be simplified so the developer only needs to provide a T-shirt size (S, M, L) for the database with no other properties needed.
 * Create more abstract resource types such as a web service, or a functions-based application that only requires the developer to provide a container image for a full application to be deployed.

 Radius Resource Types are modeled using an OpenAPI schema in a YAML file.
-If you have created a Kubernetes Custom Resource Definition before, Radius Resource Types will look familiar.
+If you have created a Kubernetes Custom Resource Definition (CRD) before, Radius Resource Types will look familiar.
 For example, here is resource type definition for an OpenAI model:

 **`types.yaml`**: